 - Toasted sesame seeds for garnish

-- Prepare the sauce in a small saucepan: Remove the zest from the orange using a microplane or grater, then add the juice of the whole orange to the pan.
+Prepare the sauce in a small saucepan: Remove the zest from one orange using a microplane or grater, then add the juice of both oranges to the pan.
 Grate about 1 tbsp of ginger into the juice using the microplane.
-Add the apple cider vinegar, honey, coconut aminos, minced serrano pepper (remove the seeds and inner pith for a milder flavor) and sea salt.
+Add the apple cider vinegar, honey, coconut aminos, minced serrano pepper (remove the seeds and inner pith for a milder flavor) and salt.